Start Free Trial Book a Demo

 3. Choose the format

 Decide the best possible format for the topic.
-The majority of the cases it will be either documenting the process in the document (Document360, Google Docs, Microsoft Word) or in the form of Checklist.
+The majority of the cases it will be either documenting the process in the document (Document360, Google Docs, Microsoft Word) or in the form of a Checklist.

 4. Complete the draft